Debre Libanos: History

 Debre Libanos suffered great destruction during the invasion of Ahmad ibn Ibrahim al-Ghazi when one of his followers, Ura'i Abu Bakr, set it on fire 21 July 1531, despite the attempts of its community to ransom the church.
 Although the Ichege intervened to protect the Gambo people during the reign of Sarsa Dengel, the buildings were not completely rebuilt until after the visit of Emperor Iyasu the Great in 1699.

 In the reign of Emperor Fasilides, after invading Oromos had ravaged the monastery's lands in Shewa the Emperor granted the Ichege his palace at Azazo, where the various Ichege lived.
 From the 17th century until the matter was resolved in a synod convened by Emperor Yohannes II, the Ichege and the monks of Debre Libanos were the most important supporters of the Sost Lidet doctrine, in opposition to the House of Ewostatewos.
 Beginning in the mid-17th century, the Ichege lived at Gondar while the capital was in that city.
 The Ichege followed the capital when it moved to Debre Tabor, Mekele and ultimately Addis Ababa.

 Emperor Haile Selassie's interest in Debre Libanos dates to when he was governor of the district of Selale.
 The Emperor notes in his autobiography that during the reconstruction of the church at Debre Libanos, an inscribed gold ring was found in the excavations, which he personally delivered to then Emperor Menelik II.
 The reconstructed church was designed by Professor Hector Corfiato.

-Following the attempted assassination on his life on 19 February 1937, Governor-General Rodolfo Graziani believed the monastery's monks and novices were involved in this attack, and unwilling to wait for the results of the official investigation, ordered Italian colonialists to massacre the inhabitants of this monastery.
+Following the attempted assassination on his life on 19 February 1937, Governor-General Rodolfo Graziani believed the monastery's monks and novices were involved in this attack, and unwilling to wait for the results of the official investigation, ordered Italian fascist colonialists to massacre the inhabitants of this monastery.
 On 21 May of that year, 297 monks and 23 laymen were killed.
 Overall, between 1,700 and 2,100 civilians were slaughtered in two mass executions on 21 May and 26 May.
 While the massacre of Addis Ababa in February 1937 had a spontaneous character about it, the massacre of Debre Libanos planned meticulously by Graziani himself after he had recovered from his wounds.
 The date chosen for the massacre, 20 May (12 Ginbot), marked the annual celebration of the transfer of St Tekelehaimanot (the saint for the monastery was constructed) to the shrine.
 When Buxton visited Debre Libanos in the mid-1940s, he found the remains of these victims were plainly visible ("Here were innumerable bones and skulls – bones in bags and bones in boxes, bones lying in confused heaps, awaiting burial").
 A cross-shaped tomb was afterwards built to contain their remains, standing next to the parking lot.